-MANILA, Philippines – Economists, bankers, and industry leaders have praised the decision to appoint Nestor Espenilla Jr as governor of the Bangko Sentral ng Pilipinas (BSP), citing the continuity of stable monetary policies and the smooth transition Espenilla represents from outgoing BSP governor Amando Tetangco Jr.
+Espenilla, appointed by President Rodrigo Duterte in 2017, was heavily praised by economists, bankers, and industry leaders, citing the continuity of stable monetary policies and the smooth transition Espenilla represents from former BSP governor Amando Tetangco Jr.

 But why is this role so important?

 Ideally, this means the governor of the central bank stays independent from politics.
 He or she should focus on the arduous task of helping to manage the country’s wealth and economy.

 Unlike other presidential appointments, the position of the BSP governor is a fixed appointment that spans 6 years.
 He cannot be removed at whim by the powers-that-be.

 The only voice of the political leaders in the BSP is through a seat reserved for a Cabinet member — usually the Finance Secretary — in the Monetary Board.
 His or her vote, though, is only one among the 7 members of the policy making body.

 2. He chairs the powerful Monetary Board.

 The BSP governor is the chairman of the Monetary Board, which exercises the powers and functions of the BSP.
 It is the Philippine equivalent to the powerful Federal Reserve Bank in the US, whose chief’s carefully worded public statements can either calm the markets or trigger jitters of trillions of dollars-worth magnitude.

 While the funds involved in the Philippines are less in scale, the BSP governor’s announcements after the Monetary Board’s every-six-weeks meeting keep those who want to know hints of where the local economy is headed on their toes.